cherio7s/wordcount/README.md

 # wordcount
-This is small django project for count all words in paragraph.
+This is small django project for count all words in Paragraph.